Woodstock, Oxfordshire: History

 Near the village was Woodstock Palace, a residence that was popular with several English kings throughout the medieval period.
 The building was destroyed in the English Civil War.
 60 years later the palace remains were cleared for the building of Blenheim Palace.
 From the 16th century the town prospered by making gloves.
 In the 17th century the town was altered greatly, when the 1st Duke of Marlborough became a permanent resident.
-The town has a successful fine steelwork industry by 1720 and by 1742 its products were of high enough quality to be considered viable diplomatic gifts.
+The town had a successful fine steelwork industry by 1720 and by 1742 its products were of high enough quality to be considered viable diplomatic gifts.
 By the end of the 18th century this had developed into cut steel jewellery.
 Today it is largely dependent on tourists, many of whom visit Blenheim Palace.